seanli3/stellar-py/docs/source/modules.rst

 Additional Info / Limitations
 -----------------------------
+* Current version of Stellar supports up to 50,000 nodes to be ingested.
 * Failing to provide a correct path to an existing file source may sometimes result in the Python client hanging without a response.
 * Including non-existing column names in the mappings will not produce errors in the ingestion, but will produce a